Utah Bald Eagle Day

 To reach the Farmington Bay WMA, turn left (east) onto Glovers Lane.
 Travel to 1325 W. Glovers Lane, and then turn right (south).

 Viewing will take place on Feb 9 from 9 a.m. to 3 p.m.
 Free tours of the Fountain Green State Fish Hatchery will also be offered.

 If you're coming from the north, you can reach the hatchery by taking Interstate 15 and exiting the freeway at the second Nephi exit (Exit 225).
 After exiting the freeway, turn east on state Route 132 and travel about 10 miles.
 About 1 mile before the city of Fountain Green, a Bald Eagle Day sign will point you to an access road that leads to the hatchery.

 Once you reach the hatchery, you'll be given a driving map of the Sanpete Valley that highlights the best areas in the valley to view eagles.
 Literature, displays and bathroom facilities will also be available at the hatchery.
 Spotting scopes will be set-up at a viewing location about one mile from the hatchery where eagles often gather in a large tree.

 Get a closer look at the Bald Eagles

-Bob Walters, Watchable Wildlife coordinator for the Division of Wildlife Resources, says spotting scopes will be available at each viewing site so you can get a good look at the eagles.
-"Biologists and volunteers will also be on hand to help you spot the eagles and to answer your questions," he says.
+Matt Bartley, Wildlife Recreation coordinator for the Division of Wildlife Resources, says spotting scopes will be available at each viewing site so you can get a good look at the eagles.
+"If you have any challenges spotting the eagles," he says, "our biologists and volunteers will help you find them.
+We'd also be happy to answer any questions you have."

 The button and information are free.